If he likes you his texting habits will prove it

 He gives you the benefit of the doubt

 So we all probably agree that “proper” texting etiquette is the 1:1 rule.
 You text them, they text back, then you respond – yada yada ya – and so on.
-But we can’t logically expect it to always go that way.
-Just because texting exists, as human beings we aren’t expected to operate robotically and systematically the way everybody wants.
-Relationships don’t organically work that way, either.

-There are going to be times you might be texting more, sending the first text of the day, “follow-up” texts, vice versa, or not texting at all the whole day. *My peoples – it’s really NOT that crazy.
-It’s too easy to get caught up in scrutinizing or over-analyzing text messages as it is, hence why texting should never be wielded with the power those blindly give it.
+There are going to be times you might be texting more, sending the first text of the day, “follow-up” texts, vice versa, or not able to text at all the whole day. *MY PEOPLES – it’s really NOT that crazy to have a life outside of dating.
+Sure, going MIA all the time?
+That’s negligence.

-He’s going to be willing to give you the benefit of the doubt.
-So when he texted you that morning, to which you never responded (because you were slammed at work), he’s not going to hold that against you by refusing to text you a second go-around, or purposely wait hours before texting you back.
-In fact, he will take it upon himself to avoid making immediate, negative assumptions and send a follow-up text, “I hope you’re having a great day at work – can’t wait to see you/hear from you!
+That’s why he’s going to be willing to give you the benefit of the doubt.
+So when he texted you that morning, to which you never responded (because you were slammed at work), he’s not going to hold that against you by refusing to text you a second go-around, or purposely wait hours OR DAYS before texting you back. *Hey – you – give him the benefit of the doubt, too!

 He spends more quality time with you face-to-face than through text

-Look, I get it, busy work schedules, single parent life “be like“, mental health and wellness issues…all the things that can get the best of us and easily take up our precious time.
-And that’s neglecting whatever free time left you have for yourself.
-Texting has really stepped up and taken off an immense amount of the pressure behind “making time” without sacrificing “connection“.
-At least, not too much.
+Look, I get it, busy work schedules, single parent life be like, mental health and wellness issues…all the things that can get the best of us and easily take up our precious time.
+And that’s neglecting whatever free [me] time you have left.

-But he won’t let that be the case.
-Texting and time together face-to-face will run parallel.
-Obviously, there’s consideration for the ratio of text messages to the number of times you get together (say, in a month’s span), but what’s important is he will make time.
-He won’t use texting as an excuse for not getting together.
-Even if it means having lunch together during the workweek, skipping time at the gym that day because it’s the only time frame you can see each other, or scheduling days or weeks out your “free” days together – sacrifices will be made and effort will be prominent, no excuses.
+More importantly, he won’t use texting as an excuse for not getting together.
+Even if it means having lunch together during the workweek, skipping time at the gym that day when it’s the only time frame you can see each other, or scheduling days or weeks out your “free” days together – sacrifices will be made and effort will be prominent, no excuses.

 5 2 votes